Expatriate - Definition

-An expatriate refers to an individual residing in a country different from his or her country of citizenship, usually temporarily and for the purpose of work.
-An expatriate can also be someone who once relinquished citizenship in their home country to become another country’s citizen.
+An expatriate, or Ex-Pat, refers to an individual residing in a country different from his or her country of citizenship, usually temporarily and for the purpose of work.
+An expatriate can also be someone who relinquished citizenship in their home country to become another country's citizen.

-Someone who already renounced their home country’s citizenship and migrates to another is also termed an expatriate for the purpose of tax and is mandated to pay an exit tax, also referred to as expatriation tax.
+Someone who already renounced their home country's citizenship and migrates to another is also termed an expatriate for the purpose of tax.
+The expatriate is mandated to pay an exit tax, also referred to as expatriation tax.

 - Possessing a net worth of at least $2 million on the expatriation date or date of residency termination